CAROLLADINO/portfolio-tax-collection-bogota/README.md

 ## 👤 Author

 **[Carol Ladino]**
-Data Analyst — Secretaría de Hacienda Distrital, Bogotá [LinkedIn] · [GitHub]
+Data Analyst — Distrito, Bogotá
+[LinkedIn] · [GitHub]

 ---

 *Data is anonymized.
 No personal information is present in this repository.*
-*Analysis performed on March 2026 snapshot (CARTERA_MAR_26).*
+*Analysis performed on March 2026 snapshot.*